Skip to content

 Money matters

 SPENDING MONEY When it comes to spending money on the trip, every traveller is a little different.
 You know your spending habits better than we do, so please budget an appropriate amount for things like optional meals, drinks, shopping, optional activities, and laundry.
 Make sure you have read the itinerary and inclusions thoroughly so you know what is included in the trip price and what you may need to pay for while travelling.
 CREDIT CARDS, ATMS AND EXCHANGING MONEY ATMs are widely available in major towns and cities across South America.
 Credit cards are generally accepted in tourist shops and some restaurants across South America.
 Visa and Mastercard are preferred.
 Smaller shops and restaurants only accept cash.
 USD cash is the easiest to exchange.
 We recommend bringing large bills in good condition, 2013 series onwards only.
 Any old or damaged notes may not be accepted.
 TIPPING Tipping can be an appropriate way to recognise great service when travelling.
 While it may not be customary in your home country, it is an entrenched feature of the tourism industry across many of our destinations and is greatly appreciated by the people who take care of you during your travels.
 It is always best to avoid tipping with coins, very small denomination notes, or dirty and ripped notes, as this can be regarded as an insult rather than the goodwill gesture it is intended to be.
 OPTIONAL TIPPING KITTY On Day 1 of your trip, your group leader or local representative may discuss with you the idea of operating a group tipping kitty, whereby everybody contributes an equal amount and your group leader or local representative distributes tips for drivers, local guides, hotel staff and other services included on your trip.
 Participation in this kitty is your choice, and you are welcome to manage your own tipping separately if you prefer.
 The group leader or local representative will keep a running record of all monies spent, which can be checked at any time.
 Any funds remaining at the end of the trip will be returned to group members.
 These tips to suppliers are for great service and are in addition to the regular costs paid for the services supplied.
 The tipping kitty excludes tips for your group leader or local representative.
 Optional tipping kitty for this trip is PEN 240 and excludes the trekking portion of the trip.
 TIPPING FOR TREKKING IN PERU You may like to tip the crew who accompany you during your trek.
 We recommend carrying these suggested amounts with you during your trek, as there are no opportunities to obtain cash while trekking.
 Small bills will be the most useful so that you can split and adjust amounts as you feel is appropriate.
 At the end of the trek, your group’s tips will be divided into envelopes – one for the porters and cooks, one for the assistant trek leader and one for the trek leader.
 The amounts listed are the total we recommend per traveller for the duration of the trek.
-INCA TRAIL Porters and cooks PEN 120 – 150 Assistant trek leader PEN 20 – 30 Trek leader PEN 30 – 40 QUARRY TRAIL Porters and cooks PEN 90 – 120 Assistant trek leader PEN 20 – 30 Trek leader PEN 30 – 40 YOUR GROUP LEADER OR LOCAL REPRESENTATIVE You may consider tipping your group leader or local representative for outstanding service throughout your trip.
-The amount is entirely a personal preference; however, as a guideline, 4-7 USD or EUR per person per day (in a currency relevant to your destination), can be used.
+INCA TRAIL Porters and cooks PEN 120 – 150 Assistant trek leader PEN 20 – 30 Trek leader PEN 30 – 40 QUARRY TRAIL Porters and cooks PEN 90 – 120 Assistant trek leader PEN 20 – 30 Trek leader PEN 30 – 40 YOUR GROUP LEADER OR LOCAL REPRESENTATIVE Tipping your group leader or local representative is highly appreciated if you feel they’ve provided outstanding services throughout your trip.
+The amount is entirely a personal preference; however, as a guideline, the recommended amount is 4-7 USD or EUR per traveller per day (in a currency relevant to your destination).
 Of course, you are free to tip more or less as you see fit, depending on your perception of service quality and the length and involvement of your group leader or local representative on your trip.
 CONTINGENCY FUNDS We try to plan for every eventuality, but there are still some things beyond our control.
 We reserve the right to change an itinerary after departure due to local circumstances or a Force Majeure Event.
 In such emergency circumstances, the additional cost of any necessary itinerary alterations will be covered by you.
 Please note we are not responsible for any incidental expenses that may be incurred as a result of the change of itineraries including but not limited to visas, vaccinations or non-refundable flights.
 Make sure you have access to an extra US$500 for emergencies (e.g. severe weather, natural disasters, civil unrest) or other events that result in unavoidable changes to the itinerary (e.g. transport strikes or cancellations, airport closures).
 Sometimes these things necessitate last-minute changes to enable our trips to continue to run, and as a result, there may be some extra costs involved.
 The recommended amount is listed in USD for the relatability of universal travellers, however, local currency may be needed once in the country to cover these costs.

 What to take